-- Mail the Verification of Residence Follow-up Letter and a copy of their signed Affidavit to Verify Residence the same day the parent/guardian completes enrollment as the 30-day period will begin.
-Write on the mailing envelope "Do Not Forward: Address Correction Requested". - Maintain all original Affidavit to Verify Residence in a single file or binder, including a log to monitor follow-ups.
+- 1. Inform the parent/guardian that they are responsible for providing proof of residence within 30 calendar days. - 2.
+Mail the Verification of Residence Follow-up Letter and a copy of their signed Affidavit to Verify Residence the same day the parent/guardian completes enrollment as the 30-day period will begin.
+Write on the mailing envelope "Do Not Forward: Address Correction Requested". - 3.
+Maintain all original Affidavit to Verify Residence in a single file or binder, including a log to monitor follow-ups.
 Once the parent/guardian has provided proof of residence, school personnel should place all documentation in the student's cumulative record.